-''' don't use information about road direction from layer attributes, all roads are treated as two-way director = QgsLineVectorLayerDirector(vLayer, -1, '', '', '', 3)
+''' don't use information about road direction from layer attributes, all roads are treated as two-way director = QgsLineVectorLayerDirector( vLayer, -1, '', '', '', 3 )

-use field with index 5 as source of information about road direction. one-way roads with direct direction have attribute value "yes", one-way roads with reverse direction have the value "1", and accordingly bidirectional roads have "no".
+use fied with index 5 as source of information about roads direction. unilateral roads with direct direction have attribute value "yes", unilateral roads with reverse direction - "1", and accordingly bilateral roads - "no".
 By default roads are treated as two-way.
-This scheme can be used with OpenStreetMap data director = QgsLineVectorLayerDirector(vLayer, 5, 'yes', '1', 'no', 3) '''
+This scheme can be used with OpenStreetMap data director = QgsLineVectorLayerDirector( vLayer, 5, 'yes', '1', 'no', 3 ) '''

-To construct a director we should pass a vector layer, that will be used as the source for the graph structure and information about allowed movement on each road segment (one-way or bidirectional movement, direct or reverse direction).
-The call looks like this

-And here is full list of what these parameters mean:
+To construct a director we should pass vector layer, that will be used as source for graph and information about allowed movement on each road segment (unilateral or bilateral movement, direct or reverse direction).
+Here is full list of this parameters:

-- vl vector layer used to build the graph - directionFieldId index of the attribute table field, where information about roads direction is stored.
-If -1, then don't use this info at all.
-An integer. - directDirectionValue field value for roads with direct direction (moving from first line point to last one).
-A string. - reverseDirectionValue field value for roads with reverse direction (moving from last line point to first one).
-A string. - bothDirectionValue field value for bidirectional roads (for such roads we can move from first point to last and from last to first).
-A string. - defaultDirection default road direction.
-This value will be used for those roads where field directionFieldId is not set or has some value different from any of the three values specified above.
-An integer.
-1 indicates direct direction, 2 indicates reverse direction, and 3 indicates both directions.
+- vl vector layer used to build graph - directionFieldId index of the attribute table field, where information about roads directions is stored.
+If -1, then don't use this info at all - directDirectionValue field value for roads with direct direction (moving from first line point to last one) - reverseDirectionValue field value for roads with reverse direction (moving from last line point to first one) - bothDirectionValue field value for bilateral roads (for such roads we can move from first point to last and from last to first) - defaultDirection default road direction.
+This value will be used for those roads where field directionFiel-dId is not set or have some value different from above.

-It is necessary then to create a strategy for calculating edge properties
+It is necessary then to create strategy for calculating edge properties: